GSA/centers-of-excellence/about/team.md

         bio: >-
           Dan Willis spends most of his time helping organizations and their leaders define and address the critical needs of their most important customers.
 Willis has provided leadership and innovative solutions in the government, commercial, and nonprofit sectors.
 Willis is an expert in design, design management, DesignOps, user-centered product development, user research, and facilitation.
 Willis has given talks and run workshops at local, national, and international conferences including South by Southwest, UX Australia, and EuroIA.
 Willis is the co-author and illustrator of Designing the Conversation: Techniques for Successful Facilitation (New Riders, 2013).
         linkedin: uxcrank
+      - name: Lashanda Hodge
+        img: LashandaHodge19.jpg
+        center: Customer Experience Lead
+        bio: >-
+          Lashanda Hodge has over 12 years of experience creating compelling experiences in a variety of industries for customers and employees.
+Hodge guides organizations to solutions using a holistic and human-centered approach, infusing user insights and creativity.
+With the CoE, Hodge works with the Joint Artificial Intelligence Agency (JAIC) to establish a customer experience baseline that can be tested and improved as JAIC matures.
+Hodge is also helping to modernize business processes to ensure an effective customer experience throughout the customer lifecycle at JAIC.
+        linkedin: lashandahodge
       - name: Olivia Olson
         img: OliviaThom2022.jpg
         center: Customer Experience Lead